matheus-alexandria/matheus-alexandria/README.md

 ### Hey!

-My name is Matheus Alexandria, I'm 25 years old, live in Brazil and love programming and playing indie games.
-At my current I'm a fullstack developer with React, Node.js and other tools.
-My github is focused on creating personal apps to study and improve in my prefered stacks (until now).
+My name is Matheus, I`m a brazilian programmer that loves games (really original).
+Currently I'm a fullstack developer with React, Node.js and other tools.
+My github is focused on creating personal apps to study and improve in my main stacks (until now).
+Feel free to dig in!

 <div>
   <a href="https://github.com/matheus-alexandria/matheus-alexandria"></a>